Jeff Cole

 McPherson College

-Jeff Cole enters will enter his 4th season as the head men’s soccer coach at Johnson County Community College in 2023.
+Jeff Cole enters his fifth season as the head men’s soccer coach at Johnson County Community College.
 He is the sixth head coach in the program’s history.

 In his first campaign last year, head coach Jeff Cole was hired just prior to the 2020-21 school year was to begin, and was not able to recruit, which resulted in 2-10-0 record during a year clouded by the COVID-19 pandemic.
 However, he did have five players earn All-Kansas Jayhawk Conference East Division honors, including the Defensive Player of the Year in defender Kyle Reese.
 Cole also had three student-athletes earn NJCAA All-Academic Distinction.